Eianei/game-save-sync/README.md

 I thought of this possibility when I started using Syncthing to synchronize my Obisidian vault, and after tinkering a bit with emulators settings I ended up with this set-up, which has proven reliable and scalable.

+## Imporant Considerations

+- Throughout the repository, both Syncthing folder or Game Saves folder (```~/Game\ Saves/```) will be mentioned indistictly.
+Both are the same folder and it's the folder created in Syncthing to share across devices, then other directories can be created within to each person's liking.
+More detailed diagram in [structure](structure.md).

 ## Peers:

 In this set-up, the peers used were my main gaming PC, my MacBook Air M2 and a Optiplex 5070 that sits in my living room with the living room TV as its display.
 All three have the same emulators installed and are platforms to play in.
 In a near future a Steam Deck will probably be the next device that will share this same backup system.
-Anyway, that is my set-up, each one can make it however they want and it is a scalable solution, so the more devices, the more peers to add to the P2P network.
+Anyway, that is my set-up, each one can make it however they want as it has proven to be a scalable solution, so the more devices, the more peers to add to the P2P network.

 ## Emulators: